-The restaurant along with all of its intellectual property had been on sale since late 2020.
+The restaurant and its intellectual property have been on sale since late 2020.
 I had high hopes that someone would swoop in and save this diamond in the rough.
 Unfortunately, it was not meant to be.

-There is a sign on the door that says “Nueva Administración, La Fragüita Restaurant Coming Soon!” that dashes any hope of saving the place.
+A sign on the door says, “Nueva Administración, La Fragüita Restaurant Coming Soon!” which dashes any hope of saving the place.

 Morro Castle in Hialeah is now officially the oldest Frita joint in town.
 Please, let’s support them!

 We don’t need to lose any more pieces of Miami’s food history.

 Fritas Domino La Original History

 In 1961, Ramon Estevill and his sons Dagoberto, Tomas, Daniel, and Miguel decided to sell Frita Cubanas in the Little Havana part of Miami via a cart similar to ones that lined Havana, Cuba.
 While living in Cuba, Dagoberto had been a car salesman at his father’s business.

 he had befriended Bebo, the son of Havana’s most famous Fritero (Frita maker), Sebastían Carro Seijido.
 He learned everything about making a Frita from scratch from him, including the preparation of the julienne potatoes that are the real secret to mastering a great Frita recipe.